-Our Lady of Lourdes Catholic Multi Academy Trust Mission Statement
+Our Lady of Lourdes Mission Statement:

-We are a partnership of Catholic schools and our aim is to provide the very best Catholic education for all in our community and so improve life chances through spiritual, academic and social development.
-We will achieve this by: Placing the life and teachings of Jesus Christ at the centre of all that we do.
-Following the example of Our Lady of Lourdes by nurturing everyone so that we can all make the most of our God given talents.
-Working together so that we can all achieve our full potential, deepen our faith and know that God loves us.
-Being an example of healing, compassion and support for the most vulnerable in our society.
+We are a partnership of Catholic schools.

+Our aim is to provide the very best Catholic education for all in our community and so improve life chances through spiritual, academic and social development.

+By placing the person and teachings of Jesus Christ at the centre of all that we do, we will:

+- Follow the example of Our Lady of Lourdes by nurturing everyone in a spirit of compassion, service and healing - Work together so that we can all achieve our full potential, deepen our faith and realise our God-given talents - Make the world a better place, especially for the most vulnerable in our society, by doing 'little things with great love' St Thérèse of Lisieux